criewaldt/Ense-POST-API/README.md

 # PyEnse

-A RESTful 3rd party Python API for Ense.nyc
+A RESTful 3rd party Python library for Ense.nyc platform

 ##How to use